Planck 2013 results. VI. High Frequency Instrument data processing: Summary of product characteristics and conclusions

 \subsubsection{Sensitivity}

-The numbers given in line \emph{c1} of the table indicate the \rms\ contribution of the noise per beam solid angle, for the median integration time, as scaled from maps at the full resolution (pixels of 1.7 arcmin).
-The numbers given in line \emph{c2} of the table also converts this number into an \rms\ of the noise in pixels of one degree on a side, again assuming the rms varies inversely proportional to the pixel scale, as if it were white noise.
-While convenient to compare the sensitivity of different experiments, this number may be misleading, since it is actually an overestimate of the real noise in the map at the one-degree scale.
+The numbers given in line \emph{c1} of Table~\ref{tab:summary} indicate the rms contribution of the noise per beam solid angle, for the median integration time, as scaled from maps at the full resolution (pixels of 1.7 arcmin).
+The numbers given in line \emph{c2} of the table also convert this into an rms of the noise in pixels of $1\deg$ on a side, again assuming that the rms varies inversely proportional to the pixel scale, as if it were white noise.
+While convenient to compare the sensitivity of different experiments, this number may be misleading, since it is actually an overestimate of the real noise in the map at the $1\deg$ scale.

-It is interesting to note that the sensitivity of the map delivered is quite comparable to pre-flight predictions \citep{planck2005-bluebook}, despite our flagging out of a significant fraction of data.
+It is interesting to note that the sensitivity of the map delivered is comparable to pre-flight predictions \citep{planck2005-bluebook}, despite the flagging of a significant fraction of data.
 This decrease of integration time per pixel is approximately compensated by the better-than-required sensitivity of the individual bolometers.
-A more elaborate description of the noise is made available as \textquotedbl{}half-ring\textquotedbl{} maps whose differences offers a quite accurate view of the small scale noise, differint by up to half a percent.
+A more detailed description of the noise is made available as ``half-ring'' maps whose differences offer a quite accurate view of the small scale noise, varying by up to half a percent.